Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Rice Stats and Trends

-- Rice has two wins against the spread in 11 games this season.
+- Thus far this season Rice has two wins against the spread.

-- The Owls have covered the spread once this season when underdogs by 3.5 points or more (in eight chances).
+- The Owls have been underdogs by 3.5 points or more eight times this year and covered the spread once.

-- Rice's games this year have gone over the total in eight out of 11 opportunities (72.7%).
+- Rice's games this year have hit the over on eight of 11 set point totals (72.7%).

-- In games that Rice totals over 434.5 yards, the team is 0-3 against the spread and 1-2 overall.
+- When Rice piles up more than 434.5 yards, the team is 0-3 against the spread and 1-2 overall.

-- This season the Owls have turned the ball over 20 times, while the Bulldogs have forced 20 turnovers.
+- The Owls have 20 turnovers this season, equal to the number of takeaways for the Bulldogs.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.